jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 Run `webpack` from the root of the project and load the page in a browswer.
 You should see the list of users sorted by age in your console.
 Very cool.
 Integrating 3rd party npm packages in your client-side application code with one line.

-This can be taken a step further by only requiring the `sortBy` function from lodash in `index.js`.
+This can be taken a step further by only requiring the `sortBy` function.
 This is possible because the lodash npm package breaks each function into it's own module.

+**src/index.js**

 ```js
 var sortBy = require('lodash/collection/sortBy');